webrender/hawaii/index.md

             -   title: Waikiki Aquarium
                 coords: [21.2679149,-157.8246587]
                 description: Small but packed aquarium featuring Hawaiian & tropical Pacific marine animals.
 Located next to Kapiolani Beach Park.
 Great rainy day activity, especially with kids.
+            -   title: Diamond Head
+                description: Arguably the most distinct element in Honolulu's skyline, Diamond Head towers over the rest of the city.
+Take the relatively-easy 45 minute hike to the top for spectacular views of Honolulu, especially at sunset.
+Bring water, because there is very little shade on the path.
+                coords: [21.2596925,-157.8142678]
+            -   title: Diamond Head Market & Grill
+                description: One of the best plate lunch spots in town.
+Perfect place to stop for lunch or dinner on your way to Diamond Head, or if you're headed out of town for the day.
+Probably my favorite mac salad on the whole island..
+                coords: [21.269804,-157.8141796]
+            -   title: Tonkatsu Tamafuji
+                description: Do you like tonkatsu?
+Because if so, this may well be THE BEST KATSU IN YOUR ENTIRE LIFE.
+Although the premises are unassuming, the lines and 3 month reservation wait should be an indication that you're in for something special.
+There's several types of katsu to choose from, you make and customize your own sauce at the table, and there's endless servings of the most finely-shredded lettuce you've ever seen.
+If you don't have the time to make a reservation 2 months in advance, you have two options - 1) try calling right when they open to check for cancellations, and they will often be able to squeeze you in, or 2) line up 30min before they open and you'll usually be able to get a table pretty quickly.
+                image: tamafuji.jpg
+                coords: [21.274965,-157.8179854]
             -   title: Kono's Honolulu 🍔
                 coords: [21.2852889,-157.8155042]
                 description: Some of the best kalua pig on the island, this place is known for their kalua pig burritos and tasty milkshakes.
 More locations in Waikiki, Kailua, and Hale'iwa.